18F/sql_insert_writer/README.md

 ## Rationale

-The syntax of `INSERT` statements makes it difficult to tell which destination columns a value is destined for, especially in inserts with many columns.
-(Our five-column example is not bad, but imagine fifty!)
+The syntax of `INSERT` statements makes it difficult to tell which destination columns a value is intended for, especially in inserts with many columns.
+(Our five-column example is not bad, but imagine fifty columns!)

 Comments can clarify the link between data source and destination, but adding those comments manually is tedious and error-prone.